 Anyone else’s personal data that you provide to us

-Our website(s) and online services may include links to third-party websites, plug-ins and applications.
+Our website(s) and online services (including the Analytics Products and DEA) may include links to third-party websites, plug-ins and applications.
 If you have a relationship with our brokerage business, you may also elect to communicate with us via messaging services such as Bloomberg.
 Clicking on those links, enabling those connections, or using those messaging services may allow the relevant third parties to collect or share data about you.
 We do not control these third-party websites, applications and services and we are not responsible for their privacy statements.
 When you leave our website(s) or use plug-ins, applications and other third party services, we encourage you to read their respective privacy notices.

 Please be assured that any obligations of confidentiality we may have with you in respect of non-personal commercial data (such as details of trades), both under contract and, in the case of the brokerages, under their respective regulatory regimes, are not affected by this Privacy Notice.